eske4/dotfiles/README.md

 - Wallpaper change does not work while Neovim is open.

 ## TODO

 - [ ] Setup SDDM(Simple Desktop Display Manager).
-- [ ] Script to remove all folder and configs, to be overridden by stow symlink instead.
+- [ x ] Script to symlink even when the file and structure already exists.
-- [ ] Link scripts in miscs and hyprland to the installer scripts.
+- [ x ] Link scripts in miscs and hyprland to the installer scripts.